syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 <tr>
 <td>
 CollapsedAll</td><td>
-Occurs when CollapseAll method was called</td></tr>
+Occurs when CollapseAll function was called</td></tr>
 <tr>
 <td>
 ExpandedAll</td><td>
-Occurs when ExpandedAll method was called</td></tr>
+Occurs when ExpandedAll function was called</td></tr>
 <tr>
 <td>
 CollapsingAll</td><td>
-Occurs when CollapseAll method is called</td></tr>
+Occurs when CollapseAll function is called</td></tr>
 <tr>
 <td>
 ExpandingAll</td><td>
-Occurs when ExpandAll method is called</td></tr>
+Occurs when ExpandAll function is called</td></tr>
 </table>

 The above events can be canceled, and can be used to optionally cancel the Outlining Collapse and Expand operations respectively.
 They are discussed in detail in the EditControl Events section.

 **Outlining tooltip**

 EditControl provides the `ToolTip` support for Outlining.
 Outlining Tooltip is displayed for each collapsed outlining block and it shows the contents of the collapsed block.
-The Outlining Tooltip can be optionally shown or hidden by using the `ShowOutliningTooltip` property in the EditControl.
+The Outlining Tooltip can be optionally shown or hidden by using the `ShowOutliningTooltip` property in EditControl.
 Its default value is `true`.

 {% tabs %}